-- If you have a suitably qualified member of staff on your payroll that you are moving into the post created by your HLF project.
-You will need to provide a job description for this post. - If you have a suitably qualified member of staff on your payroll whose hours you are extending so that they can work on

-If you are a voluntary organisation and are including a proportion of a staff member's time in your Full Cost Recovery calculation.
+- If you have a suitably qualified member of staff on your payroll that you are moving into the post created by your HLF scheme.
+You will need to provide a job description for this post. - If you have a suitably qualified member of staff on your payroll whose hours you are extending so that they can work on the scheme.
+In this case we will fund the cost of their additional hours spent on the scheme and you will need to tell us about the role they will undertake. - If you are a voluntary organisation and are including a proportion of a staff member's time in your Full Cost Recovery calculation.

-If you are moving an existing member of staff into a post created by the project, then we can either pay for the cost of this member of staff, or for the cost of backfilling their position.
+If you are moving an existing member of staff into a post created by the scheme, then we can either pay for the cost of this member of staff, or for the cost of backfilling their post.